Accelerating Sampling-Based Control via Learned Linear Koopman Dynamics: Introduction

-Although Koopman operator–based methods have been extensively studied for dynamics identification and prediction, their use as computational accelerators for real-time sampling-based control remains relatively underexplored.
-Motivated by this gap, we propose a framework that integrates linear DKO dynamics with MPPI control to improve the computational efficiency of sampling-based optimal control for complex nonlinear robotic systems.
-The central idea is to replace repeated nonlinear dynamics evaluations during MPPI rollouts with efficient linear state propagation in the learned Koopman lifted space, while preserving compatibility with stochastic sampling and general nonconvex cost functions.
-The main contributions of this work are summarized as follows: \begin{itemize} \item \textit{Koopman-accelerated MPPI formulation:} We develop an MPPI controller based on learned linear DKO dynamics, enabling efficient trajectory propagation by exploiting linear structure in the lifted space. \item \textit{Efficient sampling via lifted-state propagation:} During trajectory rollouts, lifted states are propagated using learned linear operators rather than repeatedly evaluating deep neural networks, substantially reducing computational cost when the lifting function is highly nonlinear. \item \textit{Comprehensive evaluation and GPU acceleration:} The proposed framework is validated on an inverted pendulum, a surface vehicle navigation task, and real-world experiments on a quadruped robot, demonstrating favorable trade-offs between computational efficiency and control performance compared to MPPI with true nonlinear dynamics and MPC with learned models.
-We further show that the MPPI-DK framework naturally leverages parallel computation, achieving significant speedups when deployed on GPU hardware. \end{itemize} The remainder of the paper is organized as follows.
+Although DKO–based methods have been extensively studied for dynamics identification and prediction, their use to accelerate real-time sampling-based control remains relatively underexplored.
+Motivated by this gap, we integrate linear DKO dynamics with MPPI to improve the efficiency of sampling-based optimal control for complex nonlinear robotic systems.
+The central idea is to replace repeated nonlinear dynamics evaluations during MPPI rollouts with linear propagation in the learned Koopman lifted space, while retaining compatibility with stochastic sampling and general nonconvex cost functions.
+The main contributions are summarized as follows: \begin{itemize} \item \textit{DKO-accelerated MPPI:} We develop an MPPI controller based on learned linear DKO dynamics.
+By propagating lifted states through linear operator evaluations rather than repeatedly evaluating nonlinear DNN models during trajectory rollouts, the proposed formulation substantially reduces computational cost while retaining compatibility with stochastic sampling and nonconvex cost functions.

+\item \textit{Simulation and hardware validation:} We evaluate MPPI-DK on an inverted pendulum, a surface vehicle, and a Unitree Go1 quadruped.
+The results demonstrate favorable control computation trade-offs relative to MPPI using the true dynamics and MPC using the same learned model, together with substantial GPU speedups. \end{itemize} The remainder of the paper is organized as follows.
 Section~\ref{problem_form} formulates the problem and introduces the necessary preliminaries.
 Section~\ref{MaRe} presents the proposed framework.
 Section~\ref{numerical_sim} provides numerical simulation results, and Section~\ref{exp} demonstrates the approach on a quadruped robot platform.
 Finally, Section~\ref{conclusion} concludes the paper.